HoltBosse/Alba/README.md

 * PHP 8.0 + (with mod_rewrite)
 * MySQL/MariaDB 5.0+

-Native PHP zip + 'fopen' PHP function availablity required for automatic updates.

 ## Installation
-1. Download .zip and extract into working directory
-2. run `composer install`
+1. create project with composer
+2. require this package and install
+3. run `./vendor/bin/alba`
-3. Follow prompts in terminal
+4. Follow prompts in terminal

 That's it, now browse to /admin to start.
 See [wiki](https://github.com/HoltBosse/Alba/wiki) for more info.